wwfyde/dify-docs/en/tutorials/model-configuration/localai.md

 [LocalAI](https://github.com/go-skynet/LocalAI) is a drop-in replacement REST API that's compatible with OpenAI API specifications for local inferencing.
 It allows you to run LLMs (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families that are compatible with the ggml format.
 Does not require GPU.

-Dify allows integration with LocalAI for local deployment of large language model inference and embedding capabilities.
+MoLook allows integration with LocalAI for local deployment of large language model inference and embedding capabilities.

 ## Deploying LocalAI